 Neuropathic pain or nerve damage happens when you injure or damage your peripheral nervous system.
 This may leave you feeling like shooting or burning pain is moving throughout your body out to your extremities.

 The peripheral nerves are the nerves that extend from your brain and spinal cord out to your muscles, skin, and internal organs.

 The nerves are the communication system of the body.
 They work by the sending of electrical impulses that move from the brain out through the nerves.
 These impulses contain instructions that allow various parts of the body to function properly.

-Neuropathic pain often seems to have no clear cause, which is frustrating.
 Common causes might be amputation, diabetes, chemotherapy, or even something like multiple sclerosis or shingles.
+However, often neuropathic pain seems to have no clear cause, which is frustrating.

 There are millions of tiny nerve endings in your body – and they are responsible for the sensations you feel such as pain, touch, and temperature.

 Nerve damage happens when the protective coating around the nerve cells degenerate.
 Without this protection, the nerves are unable to transmit signals, which can leave your hands and feet, for example, numb or tingly.